mnagaso/workshop_scoped_2024_specfem3d_globe/README.md

 TACC: Your jupyter notebook server is now running at https://frontera.tacc.utexas.edu:60188/?token=ee7153b2ec3569dabea24b66de63247efed8cf2e8f203036cc2f490c58321fc7
 ```

-## How to start the visualization job
+## 3. Run the visualization job on Frontera

 Stop current job for jupyter notebook by running the command below on the terminal:
 ``` bash